Azure/AppService/_posts/2021-03-08-increased-savings-with-app-service-offerings.md

             <td> 1 core </td>
             <td> 1.75 GB </td>
             <td> 50 GB </td>
-            <td> ~69.35/month </td>
+            <td> ~$69.35/month </td>
         </tr>
     </tbody>
 </table>

 <sup> * Prices are based on [App Service pricing](https://azure.microsoft.com/en-us/pricing/details/app-service/linux/) with the following configurations as of 03/10/2021: Linux OS, Central US region, USD currency, and displayed by month </sup>

-Before moving from Standard to Basic, please refer to [App Service limits page](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#app-service-limits) and App Service pricing page for [Windows](https://azure.microsoft.com/en-us/pricing/details/app-service/windows/) or [Linux](https://azure.microsoft.com/en-us/pricing/details/app-service/linux/) for more information on the feature support for the different plans.
+Before moving from Standard to Basic, please refer to [App Service limits page](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#app-service-limits) and [App Service pricing page](https://azure.microsoft.com/en-us/pricing/details/app-service/linux/) for more information on the feature support for the different plans.
 If your workload does not need the Standard feature set, moving to Basic will help optimize your costs.

 ## Premium V3 App Service Plan